Call or Text: 705-795-9708

 children (7 and up)

 Children and youth often have challenges managing traumatic events, difficult emotions, impulsive behaviour and challenging interpersonal relationships.
-Individual therapy and supportive counselling can help individuals learn positive coping strategies, develop crisis and safety plans, and develop ways to gain and maintain mental health wellness.
+Supportive counselling and specialized therapy services can help individuals learn positive coping strategies, develop crisis and safety plans, and move towards mental and emotional wellness.

 Start working on your Mental and Emotional Wellness today!